 - 4:39 per day of live TV among Black adults, with an additional 25 minutes of time-shifted TV;

 - 2:15 per day of live TV among Hispanic adults, with an additional 14 minutes of time-shifted TV; and

 - 1:46 per day of live TV among Asian-American adults, with an additional 13 minutes of time-shifted TV.

-As such, African-American adults watch almost 3 times more traditional TV per day than Asian-American adults, and almost twice as much as Hispanic adults.
+As such, African-American adults watch about 3 times more traditional TV per day than Asian-American adults, and twice as much as Hispanic adults.

-So some part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but even viewers are watching much less than African-Americans.
+So some part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but even Asian-American viewers are watching much less than African-Americans.

 How Much Time Does Everyone Spend With Video?

 OK, one more way to look at video viewing behavior before we wrap this up.
 The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video on smartphones and video on tablets.
 (The last two are limited to video-focused apps/web, such as HBO GO, as opposed to time spent watching video on Facebook, which is excluded.)

 The grand total?
 A sizable 5 hours and 21 minutes per day spent consuming video content by the average adult.

 That’s plenty of video time, and is about equal to the year-earlier period, with more time this year allocated to TV-connected devices and less to traditional TV.